vamping111/terraform-provider-testmark/website/docs/r/paas_service.html.markdown

 * `name` - (Required) The database name.
 * `owner` - (Required) The name of the user who is the database owner.
 This must be one of the existing users.
   Such a user cannot be deleted as long as it is the database owner.
 * `user` - (Optional) List of PostgreSQL users with parameters.
-The maximum number of databases is 1000.
+The maximum number of users is 1000.
   The structure of this block is [described below](#postgresql-database-user).

 ### PostgreSQL database user